The ethical journalism test

-Six tips on impartiality and diversity of opinion
+Six considerations regarding impartiality and diversity of opinion

-1: Strive to reflect a wide range of opinions.
+1: Always strive to reflect a wide range of opinions.

-2: Be prepared to explore a range of conflicting views.
+2: Always be prepared to explore a range of conflicting views.

-4: Exercise your editorial freedom to produce content about any subject, at any point on the spectrum of debate as long as there are good editorial reasons for doing so.
+4: Exercise your freedom to produce content about any subject, at any point on the spectrum of debate, as long as there are good editorial reasons for doing so.

 5: Ensure to avoid bias or an imbalance of views on all issues, particularly controversial subjects.